joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/strings/lesson-notes/README2.md

 console.log(text.search(/Aloha/i));
 ```

-- Another method is `.replace` (`preg_replace` in php) which will match a pattern and then replace it with something.
+- Another method is `.replace`  which will match a pattern and then replace it with something.
   The Oxford Dictonary states that these are the most commonly misspelled words and how they are misspelled:

 | Correct spelling | Common misspelling |